Battery drain is the discharge of current from a battery.

 5. Leave car to seat for about 30 minutes because some modern car's electronics do not go into sleep mode immediately the car is turned off.

-Without disconnecting any terminal of the battery, clamp the negative wire of the battery and set the clamp meter in the range to measure current with the jaw of the meter.
+Without disconnecting any terminal of the battery, clamp the negative wire of the battery and set the clamp meter in the range to measure current with the jaw of the meter and begin to read the current displayed.

 Note: If the battery of the car is seating in the boot, you can still clamp it there taking note of the little current draw from the boot lights.
 Alternatively, there will likely be a positive battery cable in the engine bay that supplies the kick starter power.